dsrhaslab/padll/README.md

 PADLL is a storage middleware that enables system administrators to proactively and holistically control the rate of data and and metadata workflows to achieve QoS in HPC storage systems.
 Its design if build under the following core principles:

-* <b>Application and File System agnostic:</b> PADLL does not require code changes to any core layer of the HPC I/O stack, being applicable over multiple applications and cross-compatible with POSIX-compliant file systems.
+* <b>Application and file system agnostic:</b> PADLL does not require code changes to any core layer of the HPC I/O stack, being applicable over multiple applications and cross-compatible with POSIX-compliant file systems.
 PADLL achieves this using LD_PRELOAD.
 * <b>Fine-grained I/O control:</b> PADLL classifies, differentiates and controls requests at different levels of granularity, including operation type (*open*, *read*, *mkdir*), operation class (*metadata*, *data*, *extended attributes*), user, and job.
 * <b>Global visibility:</b> PADLL ensures holistic control of all I/O workflows and coordinated access to the file system, preventing contention and unfair usage or shared storage resources.
 This is achieved using [Cheferd](https://github.com/dsrhaslab/cheferd), a hierarchical Software-Defined Storage control plane.
 * <b>Custom QoS specification:</b> PADLL enables system administrators to create custom QoS policies for rate limiting jobs running at the cluster (e.g., uniform and priorty-based rate distribution, proportion sharing, DRF), protecting the file system from greedy jobs and I/O burstiness.